dplusplus1024/bitcorn-hole/README.md

 # Bitcorn Hole 🌽🕳️

-**Bitcorn Hole** is my first hardware game and was a hit last year at the Unconfiscatable conference!
-In this game, players instantly receive bitcoin sats via Lightning Addresses each time they score points.

-## How it Works

-Players toss beanbags into the cornhole set, and the game detects the bags using two Time-of-Flight (ToF) sensors.
-Each time a player scores, their Lightning Address is paid instantly with sats!
+**Bitcorn Hole** is a physical hardware game where players instantly receive bitcoin each time they score points.
+Beanbags are tossed into the cornhole set, which detects them using microcontrollers with time-of-flight sensors.
+Each time a player scores, they get paid sats **instantly** to their Lightning Address! ⚡

 ## What You’ll Need